Skip to main content

 3. Settings - Includes general account information such as the Environment name and the Snowflake connection URL.
 Take note of the Environment ID.
 You'll use this when making API requests to see information about the deployment.

-4. User Credentials - Configure how you want to connect to Snowflake.
+4. User Credentials - Configure how you want to connect to your Data Platform.
 If you want to use OAuth (recommended), you'll also need to add your OAuth Settings.
-Learn more about Connecting to Snowflake.

 5. Storage Mappings - To deploy or refresh your environment, you need to have your Storage Mappings setup.
-Storage Mappings are represent the physical locations in Snowflake.
+Storage Mappings are represent the physical locations in your Data Platform.
 This is where your data pipeline will deploy.
 Learn more about Storage Mappings.

 6. Parameters - Parameters are defined as a JSON blob set by the user that can be accessed in the metadata during template rendering.
 Learn more about Parameters.